June 19-22, 2019

 - Complete Hiram College’s College Credit Plus Application.

-- Send in your transcripts and ACT or SAT results to Brittany Jackson (JacksonB1@hiram.edu or by mail: Brittany Jackson, P.O.
+- Send in your transcripts and ACT, SAT, or ACCUPLACER results to Brittany Jackson (JacksonB1@hiram.edu or by mail: Brittany Jackson, P.O.
 Box 67, Hiram, OH 44234).

-- If you are accepted, you will receive a letter with a notice.
+- If you are accepted to take this for CCP credit, you will receive a letter with a notice.

 - For questions about the College Credit Plus application process, please contact Brittany Jackson (JacksonB1@hiram.edu or 330.569.5380).

-The 2018 Garfield Crisis Simulation is aimed at high school students who are rising sophomores, juniors and seniors.
+The 2019 Garfield Crisis Simulation is aimed at high school students who are rising sophomores, juniors and seniors.
 Please submit one registration form and one payment per student.
-Registration is due June 1, 2018.
+Registration is due June 1, 2019.REGISTER HERE

 + Pay Only: If you have already registered but have not paid, please click the Pay Only link to be directed to the payment screen.
 Please be aware that the first applicants to complete the registration process in its entirety and submit their full payment will be considered for acceptance.

 The total cost for the Garfield Crisis Simulation is $375.
 Meals, housing and all activities associated with the workshop are covered in this price.
 The online registration form is linked to two online payment options.
 Payment arrangements include: